yaronel/app-server/README.md

 ### Execution Modes

 There are three execution-modes that describe the handler will be executed:
-- `ExecutionMode.NON_BLOCKING` - The handling of the request is non-blocking in nature, and as such the handler will return a `CompletableFuture` of an `HttpResponse`.
+- `NON_BLOCKING` - The handling of the request is non-blocking in nature, and as such the handler will return a `CompletableFuture` of an `HttpResponse`.
 The handler will be called on the IO event loop, and therefor is expected not to block the thread.
-- `ExecutionMode.SYNC` - The handler will be called on the IO event loop thread and is expected to not block the calling thread.
+- `SYNC` - The handler will be called on the IO event loop thread and is expected to not block the calling thread.
 "Non blocking" refers to CPU bound processing (as opposed to IO processing), that doesn't take a "long time" to complete (an order of magnitude of less than 1 millisecond).
-- `ExecutionMode.ASYNC` - The handler will be called on a separate worker thread pool.
+- `ASYNC` - The handler will be called on a separate worker thread pool.
 It is recommended to keep blocking code to a bare minimum when throughput and latency are important.

 ### Metrics